Configure the Datadog Agent or Tracer for Data Security

 PCI DSS compliance for compliance for APM

-PCI compliance for APM is only available for new Datadog organizations created in the
+PCI compliance for APM is only available for Datadog organizations in the

 US1 site.

-- Contact Datadog support or your Customer Success Manager to request that the new org be configured as a PCI-compliant org.
+- Contact Datadog support or your Customer Success Manager to request to being the PCI onboarding process while ensuring the necessary PCI requirements are met.

-- After Datadog support or Customer Success confirms that the new org is PCI DSS compliant, configure the Agent configuration file to send spans to the dedicated PCI-compliant endpoint (
+- After Datadog support or Customer Success confirms that the org is PCI DSS compliant, configure the respective configuration file to send spans to the dedicated PCI compliant endpoint:

 https://trace-pci.agent.datadoghq.com